 Ron Kean's compositions and arrangements are published by Pavane Music Publishers under the Ron Kean Choral and Multicultural Choral Series, and in the Jonathan Talberg Choral Series.
 His compositions and arrangements are widely performed throughout the United States and abroad.
 He recently completed commissions for the choirs at Cal.
-Poly State University-Pomona and Vox Femina Los Angeles, Iris Levine, Conductor; the Mountainside Master Chorale, Jean Sebastien Vallee, conductor; Bakersfield High School, Christopher Borges, conductor, for the combined Chamber Singers of San Jose State University (Jeffrey Benson) and West Valley College (Lou De La Rosa), for the Cuesta College Concord Chorale, Cassandra Tarantino, Conductor, the Bakersfield College Choirs, Jennifer Garrett, Conductor, and the Sacramento Master Singers, Ralph Hughes, Conductor.
+Poly State University-Pomona and Vox Femina Los Angeles, Iris Levine, Conductor; the Mountainside Master Chorale, Jean Sebastien Vallee, conductor; Bakersfield High School, Christopher Borges, conductor, for the combined Chamber Singers of San Jose State University (Jeffrey Benson) and West Valley College (Lou De La Rosa), for the Cuesta College Concord Chorale, Cassandra Tarantino, Conductor, the Bakersfield College Choirs, Jennifer Garrett, Conductor, and the Sacramento Master Singers, Ralph Hughes, Conductor, and Cal.
+State University Bakersfield, Angel Vásquez-Ramos, conductor.
 Ron is excited about the commissions for the coming year by superb choral groups!

 Ron Kean is Emeritus Professor of Music at Bakersfield College.
 His Doctor of Musical Arts degree is from the University of Southern California where his conducting teachers were Rodney Eichenberger, James Vail, and Daniel Lewis as apprentice conductor of the USC Symphony.
 Prior to his advanced degrees, Ron moved to Atlanta, Georgia for a year to accept the position as copyist and singer for the Atlanta Symphony Orchestra Chorus and Chamber Chorus, Robert Shaw, Conductor.
 He studied west African drumming from Ghanaian master drummer Samuel Kwaku Daddy and Latin percussion with Marcos Reyes from the renowned group, “War.”